inayatkh/tracking-python3/Readme.md

 # Tracking Using OpenCV >= 3.2 and Python-3.5

-In this repository I will give some implementation of single object tracking algorithms.
+In this repository I will give some implementation of single and multiple object tracking algorithms.
 These include meanShift, CamShift, Boosting, MIL, KCF, TLD , GoTurn, and MedianFlow.
 Additionally I will show you how to grab frames at a very high FPS from camera and videos.

 ## Directory Structure: